7 Steps to Starting a Company in Bali

 Before finalizing your name, we recommend checking its availability.
 You can submit a name approval request through the official online system of the Indonesian Ministry of Law.

 Tip: Choose a name that is easy to pronounce, memorable, and reflects your area of business.
-This will simplify brand promotion down the road.
+This will make brand promotion easier down the road.

 Registering a PT PMA requires at least two shareholders.
 These can be individuals or legal entities.
 The PMA designation indicates that the founding structure includes foreign nationals.